adminsnzh/opsware-agent-tools/README.md

 opsware-agent-tools
 =========

-Interacting with SA by using of opsware-tools.
+Interacting with SA by using of opsware-agent and agent tools.

 Requirements
 ------------